jeromeetienne/learningthreejs.com/source/_posts/2013-06-25-monitor-rendering-performance-within-threejs.md

 This post is about monitoring rendering performance within three.js.
 It presents a small standalone extension called ```threex.rendererstats```.
-It collect informations from three.js renderer and display it live.
+It collect information from three.js renderer and display it live.
 It is very usefull to diagnose performance issues while developping.
 The API is exactly the same as [stats.js](http://github.com/mrdoob/stats.js) so it is easy for you to include in your own stuff.